Sleeping Bear Dunes National Lakeshore, MichiganNational Parks & Nature

 Sample 2-Day Itinerary

-To help you make the most of your visit, our team has crafted a sample 2-day itinerary for Sleeping Bear Dunes National Lakeshore:
+To help you make the most of your visit to Sleeping Bear Dunes National Lakeshore Michigan, our team has crafted a sample 2-day itinerary:

-• Lunch: Enjoy a picnic lunch at the base of the Dune Climb or grab a casual meal in nearby Glen Arbor.
+• Lunch (1:00 PM): Enjoy a picnic at the base of the Dune Climb or grab a casual bite in nearby Glen Arbor.

 Is It Worth Visiting?